DicomImport

 name: selectNextItem, type: Trigger

-Select next volume in the patient tree.
+When pressed, the next volume is selected in the patient tree.

 <